Jewish Prophecy Reveals the Hebrew Messiah

 Genesis 3:22 22And the LORD God said, Behold, the man is become as one of us, to know good and evil: and now, lest he put forth his hand, and take also of the tree of life, and eat, and live for ever:

-The above Torah texts show the first person of the Godhead speaking.
-The Hebrew Bible calls Him Father; in other words, He is God the Father.
+The above Torah texts show the first person of the Tri-unity God speaking.
+The Tanakh calls Him Father; in other words, He is God the Father.

 Isaiah 63:16 16 Doubtless thou art our father, though Abraham be ignorant of us, and Israel acknowledge us not: thou, O LORD, art our father, our redeemer; thy name is from everlasting.

-Now we meet the second person of the Godhead.
+Now we meet the second person of the Tri-unity God.
 He is the Son of God.

 Proverbs 30:4 4Who hath ascended up into heaven, or descended? who hath gathered the wind in his fists? who hath bound the waters in a garment? who hath established all the ends of the earth? what is his name, and what is his son's name, if thou canst tell?

-The Hebrew Bible also speaks of the third member of the Tri-unity God – the Spirit who is a Person and not just a spiritual force:
+The Tanakh also speaks of the third member of the Tri-unity God – the Spirit who is a Person and not just a spiritual force:

 Nehemiah 9:20 20Thou gavest also thy good spirit to instruct them, and withheldest not thy manna from their mouth, and gavest them water for their thirst.

 How can there be three distinct Persons and yet only ONE God?
-Let’s look at earthly examples.
+Let’s look at some earthly examples.
 A hard-boiled egg has three parts – the shell, the white or albumin, and the yolk.
 Each provides a different function but there is still only one egg.

 The U.S. Government is another example.
 It has three different branches: Executive, Legislative and Judicial, performing three different functions, but here is only ONE U.S. government.

-There are three separate Persons in the Godhead but they function in perfect unison as ONE GOD although each Person is equal in every way to the other two and each Person performs a different function.
+Although there are three separate Persons in the Tri-unity God, they function in perfect unison as ONE GOD.
+Each Person is equal in form and power to the other two but each Person performs a different function.
 The three Persons of the Tri-unity God are the Father, Son and the Spirit.
 The Father is in charge, however.

 4 But with righteousness shall he judge the poor, and reprove with equity for the meek of the earth: and he shall smite the earth with the rod of his mouth, and with the breath of his lips shall he slay the wicked.